 As with every new technology, people are concerned about the dangers of self-driving cars.
 The reality is that while no driver is perfect, the computers that control these cars are making mistakes at far lower rates than a human can.
 For example, we hear about the occasional pedestrian that gets mistaken for a guardrail or a dog; these “incidents” have been greatly reduced because of the cars’ sensors.
 The truth is that self-driving cars are not just safer; they are also the future of driving.

 At first, many people were skeptical about self-driving cars.
-Some doubted their safety, while others were afraid they would enable people to text or read their favorite books while driving—after all, it’s easy to do these things when you’re not the one steering the wheel.
-But then, Google proved that the technology for self-driving cars was safe.
+Some doubted their safety, while others were afraid they would enable people to text or read their favorite books while driving-after all, it’s easy to do these things when you’re not the one steering the wheel.
+But then, Google proved that the technology used in self-driving cars was safe.
 Since then, self-driving car technology has made big leaps, and driverless technology has become much more common.

 If you live in a major city, you’ve likely seen plenty of self-driving cars cruising around.
 One day, you may be able to buy your own and never drive yourself again.
 But are self-driving cars safe?
 The answer isn’t as simple as you might think.
 Self-driving cars have caused more than a few accidents.
 Still, the companies developing these vehicles have been adamant that the crashes are the result of human error, not the self-driving systems themselves.
 The more we use self-driving cars, the better they will become, so that’s a good thing.
 But what if the crashes become more common?
 Are self-driving cars safe?
 Or do we need more safeguards?